-Five years later Castle Garden be-came an emigrant bureau.
-One can imagine the millions who poured in through her gates to America.
-In 1896 the building became an Aquarium. must continue on our journey.
-Near at hand on the left, is Governor's Isl-ano.
-It is now 6 a clock.
-We see the flash of the sun set gun from its fort, flash of the sun set gun from its fort, immediately following its coho is the lighting up of Liberty's torch.
-This majestic lady, Madame Liberty, is a very conspicuous object, one and a fourth mile from the Battery, on Bedloe's Island.
-She was presented to America by the French people as an expression of good will, her sculptor basefull was so tropressed with the Bartholdi was so impressed with the eagerness of the emigrants for a sight of land, as they crowded to the bow of an incoming ship, that he conceived this small island at the entrance of the harbor as the ideal spot to place the figure, even while his work was still figure, even while his work was still in embryo.
-So here the Goddess of Liberty stands at the threshold of the new world, with uplifted torch lighting the way to freedom and opportunity.
-The statue is admired for its perfect proportions which are colossal.
-The torch is 305 feet in air, the figure is 150 feet high, the uplifted arm is 42 feet.
-The model is supposed to have been the The model is supposed to have been the sculptor's mother and the statue is justly admired for the calm benevojustly admired for the caim benevolence of its countenance.
+Five years later Castle Garden became an emigrant bureau.
+One can im-agine the millions who poured in through her gates to America.
+In 1896 the building became an Aquarum.
+We must continue on our journey.
+Near at hand on the left, is Governor's Island.
+It is now 6 o'clock.
+We see the flash of the sun see gun from its fort, immediately following its ocho is the lighting up of Liberty's torch.
+This majestic lady, Madame Liberty, is a very conspicuous object, one and a fourth mile from the Battery, on Bedloa's Island.
+She was presented to America by the French people as an expression of good will, her sculptor Bartholdi was so impressed with the eagerness of the emigrants for a sight of land, as they crawded to the bow of an incoming ship, that he conceived this small island at the entrance of the harber as the ideal spot to place the figure, even while his work was still in embryo.
+So here the doddess of Liberty stands at the threshold of the new world, with uplifted torch lighting the way to freedom and opportunity.
+The statue is admired for his perfect proportions which are colousal.
+The turch is 305 feet in air, the figure is 50 feet high, the uplifted arm is 42 feet The model is supposed to have been the sculptor's mother and the status is ustly admired for the calm benevoence of its countenance.

-At the extreme left, across the East

-river in Brooklyn, with its gignitic

-warehouses, immense navy yard, and

-many church steeples.
+At the extreme left, across the East elver in Brooklyn, with its gignitic warehouses, immense navy yard, and many church steeples.

-There is no place in the world where

-one can behold such an ever changing

-and diversified marine pigure.
-Yonder are anchored several warships:

-here the smartly rigged yachts of the

-Goulds, Vanderbilts and Morgans lie at,

-rest waiting for their owners, whims,

-to come aboard; there the heavy grotesque floats filled with laborers move

-slowly by; here and there the noisy imtesque floats filled with laborers move slowly by: here and there the noisy im-portant little tug boats steam on their way; gliding in between the excursion boats, picnic barges and floating hos-pitals are seen at intervals, gay with solor, and bright with music, laughter
+There is no place in the world where one can behold such an ever changing and diversified marine picture.
+You der sie anchored several warships: der are anchored several warships; here the smartly rigged yachts of the Goulds, Vanderbilts and Morgans its at rest waiting for their owners, whims, to come aboard; there the heavy greesque floats filled with laborers move slowly by; here and there the noisy important little tug boats ateam on their way; gliding in between the excursion boats, plants, how pienie barges and floating hos-are seen at intervals, gay with pitals are seen at intervals, gay with seen our reverie is broken by a view solor, and bright with music, laughter of Fort George, the once famous mili-